 Although midazolam and other benzodiazepines are used very extensively in palliative care for multiple reasons, they are not considered part of the initial strategy in delirium management.
 This is because benzodiazepines are sedating, have been identified as deliriogenic and, in those with some functional mobility, are associated with a clear risk of falls.
 The clinical decision to use midazolam or lorazepam as a crisis intervention in delirium management (particularly in patients who are agitated and regardless of whether they are already on an antipsychotic), must involve an assessment of the level of patient distress; the safety risks with and without administering benzodiazepines; and patient mobility.
 However, benzodiazepines do have a role as first-line agents in the management of alcohol or benzodiazepine withdrawal.

-Practice Point: The use of pharmacological interventions in the management of delirium in adults should be limited to patients who have distressing delirium symptoms (such as perceptual disturbances) or if safety concerns where the patient is a potential risk to themselves or others.
+Practice Point: The use of pharmacological interventions in the management of delirium in adults should be limited to patients who have distressing delirium symptoms (such as perceptual disturbances) or if there are safety concerns where the patient is a potential risk to themselves or others.
 In order to achieve the appropriate balance between benefit and potential harm, medications should be used in the lowest effective dose and for a short period of time only (See Table 4 and Figure 1).

 Experiential impact of delirium, support and education